MatSmoje/KKM/readme.md

 KKM is my first project in Go.
-This program is designed to save *'securely'* the values of tarjet coords.
+This program is designed to save *'securely'* the values of card coords.